jnssay/nexusapp/README.md

 # NexusMeet

 ## TO-DO:
-- voting color persists after removing the vote, and only disappears after interacting with other elements
-- idea confirmation, also add in the idea id that has been confirmed
-- dynamic event id access from telegram - how to fix?
+- dynamic event id access from telegram - how to integrate with the bot?
-- height differences due to border when voting and not voting
-- default dialog opened has border around first vote button (autohighlighted element)
 - confirmation api 404 error right now